WDI-SEA/interview-questions/readme.md

 ## General Questions

 * What did you learn yesterday/this week?

+This week I have been expanding my understanding of rails.
+Yesterday I focused specifically on active records.
+Last weekend I started learning D3.js and Three.js.

 * What excites or interests you about coding?

+The creative element of building a well designed website.

 * What is a recent technical challenge you experienced and how did you solve it?

+A recent challenge technical challenge that I had was styling an erb element in rails.
+I solved it by googling "how to add a class on an erb tag" and found a stack overflow post.

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?

+UI - UX based decisions for user flow.
+Are my photos high quality or pixelated?
+Is the page responsive?

+Performance - How many files are in my HTML, if they are plugins - are they minified files?
+Is my JS file located at the bottom of the page?
+How large are my site images and have I compressed them?

+Maintainability -Is my CSS or SASS dry.
+Is it easy to read and well documented with comments?
+Is my code reusable?

 * Talk about your preferred development environment.
 * Which version control systems are you familiar with?

+Git

 * Can you describe your workflow when you create a web page?

+ - Basic HTML structure
+ - Minimal CSS styles
+ - Work on the more technical aspects of the modules functionaility.
+ - Repeat the last three steps for other parts modules on the page.
+ - Complete and fine tune CSS styles.

 * If you have 5 different stylesheets, how would you best integrate them into the site?
+- reset
+- base styles - if there is a company style guide, those styles would go here
+- layout - for example, default height of a section or padding between sections
+- module styles specific styles to get the page looking as I want it to look
+- state styles  - what does a link look like what its being hovered over, after its been visited, etc...

 * Can you describe the difference between progressive enhancement and graceful degradation?

+Progressive enhancement is using the newest technologies as they are released.

+Graceful degradation is making sure that the technologies that you are using are compatible with older browsers so that the page is more accessible.

+Ideally you want to strike a balance between the two and make sure that if you are using a new technology that has limited support -  you want to have a fallback for older browsers.

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).
 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.